 The prestige of having multiple tech-based start-ups in Youngstown begins to foster a new identity for the area.
 To provide a real-world example of what was pointed out by Youngstown Forward in an article about the benefits of launching a tech a startup in Youngstown, this will set the tone for other businesses — tech-based businesses at that — to either launch or relocate to Youngstown as well.

 Being able to connect to the Internet reliably and efficiently is key to the goals of the Youngstown Technology Initiative.
-Without secure, stable, and fast network an web connectivity, it can be difficult take part in innovation and education, business and entrepreneurship at the rate needed to stay on par with the rest of the world.
-Productivity in general is bottlenecked to a large degree when considering your level of connectivity.
+Without secure, stable, and fast network and web connectivity, it can be difficult take part in innovation, education, business and entrepreneurship at the rate needed to stay on par with the rest of the world.
+Productivity in general can be stifled if you have a low level of connectivity.

 Today's Innovative Economy rides on the rate at which you can access, store, and process information.
 Youngstown's connectivity speeds are considerably lower than the average of the U.S., and the world in general.
-As part of our initiative to further enhance and entrench technology into the culture of Youngstown, we will be active and proactive in any way that we can to ensure Youngstown is able to access the Internet — as well as many of the cloud-based resources (such as IBM Watson, Amazon Web Services, various academic and research networks, and others) as possible.
+As part of our initiative to further enhance and entrench technology into the culture of Youngstown, we will be active and proactive in any way that we can to ensure Youngstown is able to access the Internet — and as many of the cloud-based resources as possible.

 We believe that we can do this by researching and reporting on ways to improve network and WiFi infrastructure.
 Furthermore, we are adamant about ensuring this connectivity for all to access, and to even playing fields in areas where it may be falling behind substantial levels.
-RunningH20 will take be involved — whether directly or indirectly (i.e. - funding or donating) — in setting up centers and labs that will contain computers connected to the Internet, or where WiFi connectivity is available for free.
+RunningH20 will seek to be involved, whether directly or indirectly, in setting up centers and labs that will contain computers connected to the Internet, or where WiFi connectivity is available for free.